algonauti/google_maps_juice/README.md

 * `results`: the `Hash` raw result

-* `routes`: a `List` of `Route` objects
+* `routes`: an `Array` of `GoogleMapsJuice::Directions::Response::Route` objects

 * `first`: the first `Route` of the `routes` `List`

 **How it works**

 As described in [Google's Directions API](https://developers.google.com/maps/documentation/directions/intro#Routes), the response contains all possible routes.
-Each route is composed by some attributes.
-In particular each route has one or more legs, wich in turn has one or more steps.
+Each route has some attributes and one or more *legs*, wich in turn have one or more *steps*.
-If no waypoint have been passed, the route response will contains a single leg.
-Since `GoogleMapsJuice::Directions` currently don't handles waypoints, for each route is considered only the first leg.
+If no waypoints are passed, the route response will contain a single leg.
+Since `GoogleMapsJuice::Directions` doesn't handles waypoints yet, only the first leg is considered for each route.
-The `GoogleMapsJuice::Directions::Response::Route` is a rappresentation of a response route and provides methods to access all route's attributes:
+The `GoogleMapsJuice::Directions::Response::Route` is a representation of a response route and provides methods to access all route's attributes:

 * `summary`: a brief description of the route